19 Movies & Shows EVERY Witch and Pagan Should Watch

 1. Pan’s Labyrinth

 Every witch loves a good magical journey into the otherworld, am I right?
 If you don’t mind reading subtitles OR if you speak fluent Spanish, Pan’s Labyrinth is worth the watch.
 Pan’s Labyrinth is a fantasy featuring a little girl who finds herself lost between this world and another in light of unimaginable terrors in the real world, she meets fairies and gods in the otherworld.
-This is a Netflix movie every witch should watch.
+This is a fantasy movie every witch should watch.

 2. The Conjuring